caracara6/get_moving/README.md

 ### Organisational Goals

 * The app aims to consolidate and locate all sports facilities in Singapore, and help meet user goals with an easy-to-use and responsive interface.

+### Justification for the site

+* The app helps users easily locate the nearest sports facility to them, as well as all around Singapore.
+Users can also be matched with suitable partners for sports which are more meaningful when played with one or more person.

 ## UI/UX